Window Replacement Cost Calculator

 Fiberglass Window Costs

-Fiberglass window cost runs $350 to $1100 per window fully installed.
-Fiberglass windows are a more expensive option than vinyl and are generally considered a slightly nicer and better overall looking window than vinyl.
+Fiberglass window cost runs $1,100 to $2,200 per window fully installed.
+Additionally, these windows are a more expensive option than vinyl and are generally considered a slightly nicer and better overall looking window than vinyl.

 Other Upgrade Costs